amatsuda/gem-src/README.md

     % gem pristine --all
 This will reinstall all the already installed gems, and so will `git clone` all the repos.

-## Skip clone
+## Skip cloning

-When you want to skip cloning to repository, you can skip to clone with below command.
+If you want to skip cloning repositories, you can skip cloning by providing an environment variable `GEMSRC_SKIP`:

     % GEMSRC_SKIP=true bundle install